wtriddle/wtriddle/README.md

 - 👋 Hi, I’m @wtriddle
-- 👀 I’m interested in Programming!
+- 👀 I’m interested in Software Development with C/C++, HDL, Python and Javascript!
-- 🌱 I’m currently learning Communications Theory and Machine Learning
+- 🌱 I’m currently working on a dissertation for IFG, a Senior Design Project for FPGA image recognition!
+- 🏫 I'm a computer engineer graduating in May 2022 with pursuit of higher education

 <!---
 wtriddle/wtriddle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.